This one pan Sausage Alfredo is ready for dinner in less than 30 minutes. Full of meat and cheese it is a house favorite. Mushrooms optional!

 - Melt butter in frying pan over medium-high heat.
 Add mushrooms and stir to coat with butter.
 Fry, stirring frequently to ensure even browning.
 As the edges turn crisp and golden add onions and sausage.
 Fry for an additional minute to heat sausage.

-- Add noodles, water, cream, pepper, garlic and boil seasoning.
+- Add noodles, water, cream, pepper, garlic and Cajun seasoning.
 Stir to combine.
 Cover the pan and bring to a boil.
 After the pasta mixture comes to a boil, reduce to a simmer and cover.
 Check the pasta after 9 minutes.
 If it is not tender, cook an additional 1-3 minutes.